 We're now going to label our cells, as per the table above.
 Use 'Heading' as the Field Type and use the 'Hide in Field' tick box.
 Once saved, it will look like this:

 Note that we've skipped over the first column.
 These two first cells will be our controller cells.
-The first cell we're going to set up as a 'Sub-Table Header (To Add Row)' and we're going to call it 'Header Line'.
+Let's set the first cell up as a 'Sub-Table Header (To Add Row)' and call it 'Header Line'.
 This will determine where our Dynamic table will start.

-For the next cell we're going to use a Sub-table Label which we're going to call 'Data Line'.
+For the next cell we're going to use the Field Type Sub-table Label which we're going to call 'Data Line'.
 This will determine which fields are to be duplicated by our Dynamic table.
 Click Done and then save the form.

 We now have our Header Line and Data Line set up.
 Now let's input our answers to the questions.

-The last thing we're going to do is hide our labels for our Header Line and our Data Line so that they won't appear in either Office or Field.
+The last thing we're going to do is hide our labels for our Header Line cell and our Data Line cell so that they won't appear in either Office or Field.

 Add and complete a form within a task